Skip advert

 Advertisement - Article continues below

-Every standard petrol version of the Puma costs the standard rate in annual VED (road tax), or £10 less for the mild-hybrid model.
+Thanks to the mild-hybrid tech, every standard petrol version of the Puma now costs the discounted rate in annual VED (road tax), which is £180.

 Insurance groups

 The Ford Puma 1.0-litre EcoBoost Titanium starts in insurance group 14, but upgrading to the 153bhp version increases this to group 17 out of 50.
-Meanwhile, the range-topping ST-Line Vignale version elevates its rating to group 19.
 The SEAT Arona starts in lower single-digit groups, but higher trims will cost a similar amount to cover.
+The post-facelift Puma ST is yet to receive its insurance group rating.

 Warranty